center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

 --------------------------------------
 The presence of a filter is meant to avoid capturing certain false positives, or benign activity, when an analytic is running. **A filter will normally increase the precision of an analytic,** lowering the false positive rate of an analytic.
 An analytic which has a filter will usually have a ``filter`` tag attached to it.

 However, **since the recall of the analytic is lowered,** the defender needs to be aware of the blind spots present due to the filtering out of certain activity.
 Since certain activity is filtered out, how can you ensure that activity that might occur in the analytic can be captured in other ways, potentially increasing robustness?
-This might be more relevant to Tool level analytics (Levels 2-3) and Technique-level analytics (Levels 4-5).
+This might be more relevant to tool level analytics (Levels 2-3) and technique-level analytics (Levels 4-5).
 However, it is important to understand the trade-offs of a filter and how it might be mitigated.

 .. figure:: _static/AnalyticAnalysis_Filter.png
    :alt: The presence of a filter will increase precision, but decrease recall.